Yangon: Administration

 Yangon is a member of the Asian Network of Major Cities 21.

 Transport

 Yangon is Burma's main domestic and international hub for air, rail, and ground transportation.

 Air

-Yangon International Airport, located 12 miles (19 km) from the centre, is the country's main gateway for domestic and international air travel.
+Yangon International Airport, located 12 miles (19 km) from downtown, is the country's main gateway for domestic and international air travel.
 The airport has three terminals, known as T1, T2 and T3 which is also known as Domestic.
 It has direct flights to major cities in Asia, such as Tokyo, Shanghai, Seoul, Singapore, Hong Kong, Kuala Lumpur, Kolkata, and Dubai.
 Although domestic airlines offer service to about forty domestic locations, most flights are to tourist destinations such as Bagan, Mandalay, Heho and Ngapali, and to the capital Naypyidaw.

 Railways

 Yangon Central Railway Station is the main terminus of Myanmar Railways' 5403 km rail network whose reach covers Upper Myanmar (Naypyidaw, Mandalay, Shwebo), upcountry (Myitkyina), Shan hills (Taunggyi, Lashio) and the Taninthayi coast (Mawlamyine, Dawei).

 Yangon Circular Railway operates a 45.9 km 39-station commuter rail network that connects Yangon's satellite towns.
 The system is heavily used by the local populace, selling about 150,000 tickets daily.
 The popularity of the commuter line has jumped since the government reduced petrol subsidies in August 2007.

 In 2017 the government of Japan provided more than US$200 million in finance to assist with a range of works including developing and maintaining the Yangon circular railway line, purchasing new carriages and upgrading signalling.